Las Vegas Transit: Overview

 The Vegas Transit Company (VTC) started public transportation operations in Las Vegas on August 20, 1942 with three routes and six buses by 1943.
 The Tanner family (as Tanner Motor Tours of Nevada) acquired VTC, then sold the franchise in 1965 to Henry Burroughs, who rebranded it as the Las Vegas Transit System (LVTS).
 Both LVTS and Gray Line Tours of Southern Nevada (GLT) were owned by First Gray Line West of Los Angeles, California.
 LVTS and GLT operated out of the same yard, on Industrial Rd near Charleston Blvd.
 Due to its lucrative Strip route, LVTS made significant profits for its owners.

 LVTS operated between 1965 and approximately 1993.
 They were bought out by the Regional Transportation Commission of Southern Nevada (RTCSNV) in early 1993 for $900,000.
 RTCSNV inaugurated its Citizens Area Transit service in December 1992, and for a time, there were technically two public transit systems in Las Vegas until LVTS faded away.
-After CAT took over, LVTS only competed with CAT only on the busy and lucrative Route #6 "Strip" for several months before being bought out.
+After CAT took over, LVTS only competed with CAT on the busy and lucrative Route #6 "Strip" for several months before being bought out.
 The CAT system is now known as RTC Transit.